|

 D. Kesner, A. Ríos, and A. Viso.

-Call-by-need, neededness and all that.
+Call-by-need, neededness and

-In C. Baier and U. Dal Lago, editors, Proceedings of FoSSaCS 2018, volume 10803 of Lecture Notes in Computer Science, pages 241-257, 2018.
+In C. Baier and U. Dal Lago, editors, Proceedings of FoSSaCS 2018,

 -